-For information about how the compiler handles the implementation-defined areas of the languages, see the chapter Implementation-defined behavior.
+For information about how the compiler handles the implementation-defined areas of the languages, see the chapter Implementation-defined behavior for Standard C.

 It is also possible to implement parts of the application, or the whole application, in assembler language.
-See the ARM® IAR Assembler Reference Guide.
+See the IAR Assembler Reference Guide for ARM.